blob42/codegpt-ng.nvim/README.md

 CodeGPT is a plugin for neovim that provides commands to interact with ChatGPT.
 The focus is around code related usages.
 So code completion, refactorings, generating docs, etc.

+This is a fork of the original repository of @dpayne which disappeared.

 ## Installation

 * Set environment variable `OPENAI_API_KEY` to your [openai api key](https://platform.openai.com/account/api-keys).